mhf93/imgplyr/README.md

 **Revert to Defaults** resets every shortcut in the editor (you still need to click **Save**). **Cancel** discards all changes.
 Your shortcuts are saved and restored automatically on every launch — and are included when you export session settings.

 ### Effect Toggle Bindings
-The second section lists one entry for each effect — Drop Shadow, Inner Glow, Black & White, Gradient Map, Threshold, and Dither.
+The second section lists one entry for each effect — Drop Shadow, Inner Glow, Black & White, Invert, Gradient Map, Threshold, and Dither.
 These are all **unset by default**.
 Assign any key you like; pressing it will toggle that effect on or off exactly as if you had clicked the checkbutton in the Effects menu.

 ### Transition Toggle Bindings
-The third section lists entries for **Fade In** and **Fade Out**.
-These are also **unset by default**.
-Assigning a key lets you toggle each fade on or off live during a performance without opening the menu.
+The third section lists entries for **Fade In**, **Fade Out**, **Fade to Black**, and **Fade to Next**.
+These are all **unset by default**.
+Assigning a key lets you toggle each transition on or off live during a performance without opening the menu.

+### Perform Mode Bindings
+The fourth section lists entries for **Perform: Open Dialog** and **Perform: Toggle Mode On/Off**.
+These are **unset by default**.
+Assign keys to quickly access the perform mode dialog or toggle the pattern sequencer on and off during live performance.

 ---